Cuba-focused closed-end fund rallies in wake of Castro's death

 "We bought these companies expecting that the entire country of Cuba would have to be rebuilt.
 Now with President Trump's victory we have the potential to rebuild not only Cuba but the U.S. as well," he said.

-His top holding, construction company MasTec Inc, is up 25.5 percent since Election Day, while another large holding, Mexican-based cement company Cemex SAB de CV (CMXCPO.MX), is down 11.5 percent over the same time on concerns that the new Trump administration will raise protective trade tariffs on imports.
+His top holding, construction company MasTec Inc, is up 25.5 percent since Election Day, while another large holding, Mexican-based cement company Cemex SAB de CV, is down 11.5 percent over the same time on concerns that the new Trump administration will raise protective trade tariffs on imports.

 Herzfeld said he hoped Cuba would release political prisoners before Trump takes office in January to give a strong signal that it plans to work closely with the incoming administration.